Santa Cruz County Bank Announc - GuruFocus.com

 PR Newswire

-SANTA CRUZ, Calif., July 10, 2023 /PRNewswire/ -- Santa Cruz County Bank (the "Bank" OTCQX: SCZC) announced the appointment of Caroline D. Chapin to the Bank's Board of Directors.
+SANTA CRUZ, Calif., July 12, 2023 /PRNewswire/ -- Santa Cruz County Bank (the "Bank" OTCQX: SCZC) announced the appointment of James R. Castellanos to the Bank's Board of Directors.

-Caroline D. Chapin is Executive Vice President of the Don Chapin Company, Inc., a General Engineering Contractor based in Salinas.
-As a member of the company's Leadership Team, Ms. Chapin works with the CEO on all corporate acquisitions and business expansion efforts, serves as Chief Contract Administrator for public works and private contracts, and ensures regulatory compliance with public agencies, including the State Water Resources Control Board, local and state government entities, OSHA, and CalEPA.
-Ms. Chapin also serves as General Manager of Landset Engineers, Inc., a Civil Engineering Firm based in Salinas.
-In this role Ms. Chapin oversees all business operations, including personnel, recruitment, financial oversight, facility management, and business development.
-Ms. Chapin managed design and construction of the company's new corporate headquarters.
+James R. Castellanos is President and CEO of Casco Properties, a leading property management company in San Jose.
+Under his leadership, the company has renovated over 1,500 apartment units in the Santa Clara Valley, and they currently manage 1,000 units in Silicon Valley and Santa Cruz County.
+Mr. Castellanos has extensive experience in all types of commercial real estate including multi-family, apartment, warehouse, and automotive.
+Mr. Castellanos also serves as Founder and Principal CEO of Casco Financial, a regional leader in mortgage-backed real estate loans and a lender of choice for Silicon Valley real estate developers.

-Ms. Chapin serves on the board of the Salinas Valley Basin Groundwater Sustainability Agency, as Committee Chair of the Langley Subbasin Committee, and as Treasurer of the Don and Barbara Chapin Foundation.
-She is a graduate of Leadership Salinas Valley and of Santa Cruz County's Focus Agriculture program.
+Mr. Castellanos serves on the Real Estate Curriculum Options Advisory Board for Santa Clara University Leavey School of Business, and on the San Jose Police Foundation Board of Directors.
+He served on a community bank Board for seven years, which involved oversight of policies, strategic planning, bank financials, and merger negotiations.

 ABOUT SANTA CRUZ COUNTY BANK